primodiumxyz/reactive-tables/README.md

 │   ├── external - "Any external utilities, e.g. non-modified or adapted MUD types and functions" ├── queries - "Table queries and listeners"
-├── tables - "Table creation from contract definition or local properties to generic table object with metadata and methods" ├── createWrapper.ts - "Main entity point for the package, creates a tables registry from a MUD config object" ├── index.ts - "Main module, exports all relevant functions and constants" └── utils.ts - "Utilities for encoding/decoding" __tests__ - "Tests related to the library"
+├── tables - "Table creation from contract definition or local properties to generic table object with metadata and methods" ├── createWrapper.ts - "Main entry point for the package, creates a tables registry from a MUD config object" ├── index.ts - "Main module, exports all relevant functions and constants" └── utils.ts - "Utilities for encoding/decoding" __tests__ - "Tests related to the library"